rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ## Define the virtual machines and their resources

 Create a `List<Creatable<VirtualMachine>>` object where each list item defines the properties of a single virtual machine.
-When the list is fully populated, pass it to the API to create all items defined in the list in parallel.
+Each Creatable<VirtualMachine> object in the List is a local reprenstation of a virtual machine that can be created with the given configuration (note that some of the parmaters to configure the virtual machines are Creatables of different types).
+The virtual machines don't exist in Azure until `azure.virtualMachines().create()` is called with this List as a paramter.

+Learn more about using [Creatables](concepts.md#Creatbles) do define resources locally and create them only as needed when using the Java management libraries.

 ```java
 List<Creatable<VirtualMachine>> creatableVirtualMachines = new ArrayList<>();